tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/README.md

 There Is a file Name
 **bangali_training.ipynb (https://github.com/tanmaymaloo/Bangali_Handwritten_Grapheme_Classification/blob/master/bangali_training.ipynb) showing the complete process of**
 1. Using Transfer learning for models arc.
-2. *Freezing and unfreezinh the layers of Arc.
+2. Freezing and unfreezing the layers of Arc.
 3. choosing the appropiate LR
 4. saving the Models